akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Preparations
+### After the celebrations

 *That night, Winchester hummed with whispered conversations.
 The King’s departure had loosened tongues.
 In one chamber, loyal barons swore renewed oaths to the Queen.
 In another, clerks tallied the cost of the coming campaign.
 And in a small, dim room off the east courtyard, a different kind of gathering took place.*

 The chamber was small, lit by a single candle.
 Around the table sat four men: the grey‑haired agent in his plain cloak; a portly figure in a merchant’s fur‑trimmed coat, known only as the Pied Merchant; a lean, sharp‑featured man whose silence spoke of authority—Lord Everard de la Roche; and a fourth, younger, who had not yet spoken.

-Roche swirled his wine, his eyes distant.
+De la Roche swirled his wine, his eyes distant.
 “I remember when the old King held court at Rouen.
 My father knelt before him.
 We had land then.
 A hall with a view of the Seine.”
 He sighed.
 “Henry took it.
 Gave it to a clerk with ink on his fingers.”

 The Pied Merchant shrugged.
 “Lands are lost.
-Lands are won.”
+Lands are won.
+We are here for what comes next.”

-Roche nodded slowly.
-“The King’s vow has given us a gift.
-The girl is nothing.
-A manor of five hides, a few geese.
-Let Sir Guy chase his shadow.
-The marriage serves our purpose.
-Godfrey will stay small, weak, and forgotten.”

-The grey man leaned forward.
-“And the Breton March?”

-“We whispered against it.
-Henry listened.
-The March will remain a border, not a fortress.”
-Roche set down his cup.
-“Our work is not to stop the marriage.
-It is to ensure that when the time comes, there is no strong son to rally behind Henry.”

-The fourth man spoke for the first time, his voice low.
-“We are here to set the stage for a future heir.
-After Henry is gone, we—”
+“The King’s vow,” Roche said, setting down his cup.
+“He swore on the Gospels before bishops and barons.
+A sacred oath, binding under pain of excommunication.
+If he breaks it, the Church will turn against him.
+If the marriage becomes a scandal, his enemies will laugh.
+Either way, we win.”

+The grey man nodded.
+“The girl is a nobody.
+A Saxon thegn’s daughter.
+If she proves *unfit* – unchaste, unwilling, or simply a fool – the barons will whisper that the King sold his son for a goose.
+The vow will be mocked.”

+“And if the marriage goes forward?” asked the younger man.

+Roche smiled.
+“Then Godfrey remains landless, tied to a minor manor, far from any border.
+No Breton March, no strongholds.
+A scholar‑son married to a goose girl.
+He will never be a threat to Clito.”

+The Pied Merchant leaned forward.
+“Our task is to ensure the vow becomes a liability.
+Spread whispers that the girl is unsuitable.
+Pressure her father.
+Make the marriage a subject of ridicule.
+If Henry is forced to break his word, his reputation crumbles.
+If he stubbornly proceeds, the match will be a laughingstock.”

+“And Sir Guy?” the grey man asked.

+“A useful distraction,” Roche said.
+“His land claim keeps the court busy.
+If he succeeds, the girl loses Stanwey and the betrothal may falter.
+If he fails, we lose nothing.
+Either way, the vow is under scrutiny.”

 A knock at the door.
 The men fell silent.

 A servant’s voice: “Sir Guy de Montfort.”

 Roche’s eyes flicked to the grey man.
-“Hmm.
-Your petitioner.”
+“Your petitioner.”

 Sir Guy entered, his face flushed with wine and urgency.
 He sat opposite the grey man, his self‑importance barely contained.

-“The Queen is surely protecting the Saxon girl,” he said rudely.
+“The Queen is surely protecting the Saxon girl,” he said.

-The grey man nodded indulgently.
-“We heard.”
+The grey man nodded indulgently, with a significant look at the others.
+“We are aware.”

-“Then we must move together.
+“Then we must act together.
 The King will return in the spring.
 Once he does, any challenge will be crushed.”

 Roche exchanged a glance with the Pied Merchant.
 Sir Guy was a useful tool—eager, ambitious, and blind to the larger game.